Expression of Interest

 Supporting Must-Knows: (1), (2), (7), (9)

-3. Mind the Misalignment Gap: Realigning Timescales, Mandates, and Funding Cycles
+3. Mind the Misalignment Gap: Realigning Actions across Timescales, Mandates, and Funding Cycles

 This track focuses on closing the misalignment gap.
-It explores how national and local governments, financial institutions, and implementing agencies can realign short-term decision cycles with the long-term nature of resilience-building.
-It invites examples of institutional innovation – from adaptive planning models and feedback loops, to resilience budget tagging, forward-compatible infrastructure design, and coordinated multi-level governance.
-Whether in urban planning, sovereign climate finance, or sectoral adaptation efforts, the goal is to enable systems that are flexible, anticipatory, and aligned across scale.
+It explores how national and local governments, financial institutions, funders and implementing agencies can realign short-term decision cycles with the long-term nature of resilience-building.
+It invites examples of institutional innovation – such as adaptive planning models and feedback loops, resilience budget tagging, forward-compatible infrastructure design, and coordinated multi-level governance.
+Whether in urban planning, sovereign climate finance, or sectoral adaptation efforts, the goal is to enable systems that are flexible, anticipatory, and aligned across spatial and temporal scales.

 Sessions in this track will explore key questions below (non-exhaustive list):